SirineBenAmor1/Acroba-project/README.md

     from geometry_msgs.msg import Twist

+This file can be stored on scripts/other/ folder.

 ## Step 2 - Write a basic primitive (with its .action and test files)

-Based on the pr_template file, implement your previously created code inside the primitive syntax.
+Based on the pr_template file (you can find it in script/primitives/ folder), implement your previously created code inside the primitive syntax.

-Based on the ActionTemplate.action, you also need to create a Move.action file.
+Based on the ActionTemplate.action (you can find it in action/ folder), you also need to create a Move.action file.
 When creating a new .action file it needs to be added to the CMakeLists here :

     ## Generate actions in the 'action' folder